sopherapps/xml_stream/README.md

 ## Acknowledgements

-This [Stack Overflow Answer](https://stackoverflow.com/questions/2148119/how-to-convert-an-xml-string-to-a-dictionary#answer-5807028) was very helpful.
+- This [Stack Overflow Answer](https://stackoverflow.com/questions/2148119/how-to-convert-an-xml-string-to-a-dictionary#answer-5807028) about converting XML to dict was very helpful.
-This [Real Python tutorial on publishing packages](https://realpython.com/pypi-publish-python-package/) was very helpful
+- This [Real Python tutorial on publishing packages](https://realpython.com/pypi-publish-python-package/) was very helpful

 ## License